Aaron Dominguez Reacts To Fan Asking Him To Stay Away From Selena Gomez

-Los Angeles, Feb 26 (IANS) Aaron Dominguez has been shooting with Selena Gomez for a new series, but fans of the singer-actress don’t seem too pleased.
+Los Angeles, Feb 26: Aaron Dominguez has been shooting with Selena Gomez for a new series, but fans of the singer-actress don’t seem too pleased.
 Selena’s fans have been on a trolling spree and have been messaging Aaron, telling him to stay away her.

 Aaron and Selena are currently filming the series Only Murders In The Building, and were recently photographed with Selena in Manhattan.